mattthughes/souls-like-gallery-app/README.md

 #### Games

 This feature will be updated by the admin user who can create,edit,delete games.
 These will be linked to the post as well allowing a user to search for a specific game.
+I reused the game component for the game create and edit form which would showcase the games list so this could be updated dynamically and the two datasets linked together, The navigation bar component was reused to have the same navigation bar on all pages.
+I also reused the game detail component on the games detail view which will allow a user to keep updated about a game, this was reused as this will keep track of the game dataset which will dynamically update after using the game create, edit form.

 ##### Mobile Games List